1token-tech/onetoken/readme.md

 OTS SDK
 ====
 OTS is a application to fetch tick and play with orders.
-OTS is a friendly python wrapper for ws API and restful API which will be introduce [here](#direct-api),  users can use API di.rectly as they like
+OTS is a friendly python wrapper for ws API and restful API which will be introduce [here](#direct-api),  users can use API directly as they like

 Users can: